Hope-For-Pits/hopeforpits_url_maker/README.md

 ## Usage

+## update

+I've implemented a curl command that does most of the gnarly stuff below for us.
+Right now just need to click submit, values will be automatically populated.

+## old usage

 To use the url maker you'll need to use chrome developer tool, if you're running chrome you can open with F12.

 Here's [a tutorial](https://developer.chrome.com/docs/devtools/open/) on chrome dev tools if you're curious.